-If Santa is bringing you ice skates this year, CitySkate in Downtown Phoenix is open on Christmas Day.
+If Santa is bringing you ice skates this year, CitySkate in Downtown Phoenix will be open on Christmas Day.
 It's an outdoor skating rink on real ice, rare in the middle of the desert.
 There are also several synthetic ice skating rinks set up just for the holidays.
-Check the holiday events schedule to find these rinks, typically at shopping malls or local resorts.
+Check the holiday events schedule to find these rinks, which are typically located at shopping malls or local resorts.
 To skate indoors on Christmas Day, visit AZ Ice.
-If you're into inline skating instead, there are plenty of public skate places where you can feel the wind on your face.

-From 5:30 p.m. to 10:30 p.m., the Phoenix Zoo is open for ZooLights, with about 3.8 million lights in about 700 arrangements, many which are designs of animals that you might see at the zoo during the daytime hours.
-It's all about the lights during this event, as animal viewing is limited.
+From 5:30 p.m. to 10:30 p.m., the Phoenix Zoo is open for ZooLights, with about 3.8 million lights in about 700 arrangements.
+The lights are inspired by the zoo's resident animals, which you'll recognize from a daytime visit.
+You won't be able to see many animals at night, but it's really all about the lights.

 The Musical Instrument Museum (MIM) in north Phoenix is open on Christmas Day from 10 a.m. to 5 p.m.
 It's a stunning museum, suitable for all ages and musical tastes.
-Everyone, from kazoo players to professional musicians, will enjoy their time spent here.
-Read more about visiting MIM.
+Everyone, from the occasional kazoo players to professional musicians, will enjoy their time spent here.

 Take a Hike